 Many third-party hotel booking websites don't always communicate well with the hotel, leading to double-booking.
 In these situations, you can demand to be "made whole."
 In this situation, the hotel will provide a safe and clean place to stay that is equivalent to the room you initially reserved.

 But if the hotel refuses to work with you to find alternate lodging or provide you with any compensation for your troubles, an attorney can thoroughly explain your options.

 Can You Sue a Hotel for Not Refunding Your Money?

 If your hotel costs were put on a credit card, you may be able to dispute the charge with your credit card company if the hotel is unwilling to compromise.
+This is called a chargeback.
 These disputes must be raised relatively quickly, generally within 60 days of receiving your credit card bill.
 By obtaining credit from your credit card company, you can avoid further arguments with the hotel.

 Under the Fair Credit Billing Act, consumers are entitled to protection from credit card billing errors and fraud.
 Consumers can raise disputes about credit card charges under the Act or get refunds for unauthorized charges.
 If a hotel refuses to refund customer payments, the Federal Trade Commission (FTC) may step in via an enforcement action.

 But if you're unsuccessful at requesting a refund and you're interested in filing a lawsuit against the hotel, this may be an option.
 Before filing a lawsuit, you'll want to calculate your damages to see whether you'll need to file in small claims court or civil court.
 You'll also want to consider how much your lawsuit will cost.
 If you're seeking a $200 refund and must pay $180 to file a civil complaint, you may not come out ahead even if you "win."

 Do You Need an Attorney to Sue a Hotel?